 The result is the creation of a public platform for communication and exchange of best practices applied by EU TSOs.

 These innovative TSOs solutions focus on biogas, power to gas, hydrogen, CNG and other innovative applications to support the achievement of the current EU goals of reducing GHG emissions.

 Discover here how technologies can optimise the usage of the grid, make digital layer connections and support decarbonisation of the EU gas system.
 Technology R&D has a vital role in the energy transition.
 ENTSOG Members (TSOs) are developing new and innovative technologies to offer sustainable solutions for the gas sector.

 Stay informed on how ENTSOG Members (TSOs) engage in development of the new energy products and services to foster uptake of renewable and decarbonised gases into the grid.

 Technological innovation is important for the transition to low carbon economy and combating climate change.
 New technologies such as power-to gas, biomethane, hydrogen, CNG will enable this transition.

 Carbon Capture and storage is the process of capturing waste CO2 from large point sources, such as fossil fuel power plants, transporting it to a storage site, and depositing it where it will not enter the atmosphere.
 The aim is to prevent the release of large quantities of CO2 into the atmosphere.

-Hydrogen can be produced from diverse domestic feedstocks using a variety of process technologies.
+Hydrogen can be produced from diverse process technologies.
 Hydrogen can be produced via steam methane reforming and blended with natural gas to be transported via existing grid infrastructure and contribute towards decarbonisation.